A survey, conducted by Statistics Canada, found that two-thirds of the

 A keynote symptom of Adrenal Fatigue, is just that, fatigue, and that

-by sleep.
+fatigue is not relieved by sleep.
 You may look and act relatively normal

-with Adrenal Fatigue and may not have any
+with Adrenal Fatigue and may not have any obvious signs of physical

-illness, yet you live with a general sense of unwellness, tiredness
+illness, yet you live with a general sense of unwellness, tiredness or

 generally feeling blah emotionally.